• Share this on:

 The following standards are the most common in the European market for recycled base materials:

-• The Recycled Claim Standard (RCS) tracks recycled raw materials through the supply chain using the chain of custody requirements of the Content Claim Standard.
+• The Recycled Claim Standard (RCS) tracks recycled raw materials throughout supply chains using the Content Claim Standard’s chain of custody requirements.

-• The Global Recycled Standard (GRS) is a product standard that incorporates recycled material verification, social and environmental responsibility criteria, as well as chemical management.
+• The Global Recycled Standard (GRS) is a product standard that incorporates recycled material verification, social and environmental responsibility criteria, and chemical management.

 More sustainable natural fibres and materials

-• The use of bio (or organic) cotton is increasingly becoming a requirement, particularly for mid to high-end fashion segments.
+• The use of organic cotton is increasingly becoming a requirement, particularly for mid to high-end fashion segments.
 This is cotton grown without the use of GMOs (Genetically Modified Organisms) and synthetic chemicals.
-Industry certification: GOTS (Global Organic Textile Standard).
-Read more about organic cotton in the CBI study on sustainable cotton.
+The industry certification is GOTS (Global Organic Textile Standard).
+Read more about organic cotton in the CBI study on sustainable cotton

 • Linen is a strong, natural, sustainable fibre made from the fibres of the flax plant.
-Compared with cotton, linen requires less water to produce and it can be grown without pesticides and fertilisers.
-Like hemp, linen also absorbs a large amount of carbon dioxide from the atmosphere.
+Compared to cotton, linen requires less water to produce and can be grown without pesticides and fertilisers.
+Similar to hemp, linen also absorbs a large amount of carbon dioxide from the atmosphere.
 Every part of the plant is useful in manufacturing various products, so there is very little waste.

 • Producing wool is resource-intensive.
-It requires large amounts of land (for grazing sheep), water and chemicals.
-Furthermore, in many instances animals are not treated humanely.
+It requires large amounts of land for grazing sheep, water and chemicals.
+Furthermore, in many instances, animals are not treated humanely.
 Responsible wool is wool that meets certain animal welfare and land management standards.
 Recycled wool is another very responsible option.
-Industry certifications: RWS (Responsible Wool Standard) and GRS (Global Recycled Standard).
+The industry certifications are RWS (Responsible Wool Standard) and GRS (Global Recycled Standard).

-• Responsible down is down obtained from animals that have not suffered unnecessary harm (such as force-feeding or live plucking).
-Industry certification: RDS (Responsible Down Standard)
+• Responsible down is down obtained from animals that have not suffered unnecessary harm (e.g. force-feeding or live plucking).
+The industry certification is RDS (Responsible Down Standard)

 Sustainable textile dyeing techniques and non-synthetic dyes

-Wet processing (sizing, desizing, pre-treatment, dyeing, printing and finishing of textiles) is the most chemical and water-intensive stage of textile manufacturing.
-In addition, textile dyeing is the second-largest polluter of clean water, after agriculture.
+Wet processing (sizing, de-sizing, pre-treatment, dyeing, printing and finishing of textiles) is the most chemical and water-intensive stage of textile manufacturing.
+Textile dyeing is also the second-largest polluter of clean water after agriculture.
 Some sustainable innovations in this area:

-• Living Colour is a bio-design research project exploring the possibilities of natural textile dyeing with bacteria that produce pigments.
-Living Colour and PUMA have joined forces to present the very first bacterial-dyed sportswear collection.
+• Living Colour is a bio-design research project that explores the possibilities of natural textile dyeing with bacteria that produce pigments.
+Living Colour and PUMA have joined forces to present the first bacterial-dyed sportswear collection.

-• DyeCoo uses carbon dioxide (CO₂) to dye textiles in a process that does not require any water.
-CO₂-dyeing does not need added chemicals to dissolve dyes.
-The technology uses 100% pure dyes and, with a more than 98% uptake, produces very little waste.
-The CO₂ used is reclaimed from existing industrial processes, recycling 95% of it in a closed-loop system.
-The company has been able to scale the technology, which is now being adopted by a variety of mills and brands.
+• DyeCoo uses carbon dioxide to dye textiles in a process that does not require any water.
+Carbon dioxide dyeing does not need extra chemicals to dissolve dyes.
+The technology uses 100% pure dyes and, with an uptake of more than 98%, produces very little waste.
+The carbon dioxide used is reclaimed from existing industrial processes, and 95% of it is recycled in a closed-loop system.
+The company has been able to scale the technology, and it is now being adopted by a range of mills and brands.

-• The We aRe SpinDye® colouring method focuses on the colouration of recycled polyester material before it is extruded to fibre and spun into yarn.
+• The We aRe SpinDye® colouring method focuses on the colouration of recycled polyester materials before they are extruded into fibres and spun into yarn.
 By melting colour pigments and the recycled polyester mass together, solid-coloured yarns are created without the use of water.
-The method reduces the amount of water used in the entire textile production chain by 75%.
-We aRe SpinDye® only uses recycled polyester made from post-consumer water bottles or used clothing, which allows the company to have a truly circular production method.
+The method reduces the amount of water used throughout the textile production chain by 75%.
+We aRe SpinDye® only uses recycled polyester made from post-consumer water bottles or used clothing.
+This allows the company to have a truly circular production method.

 • ColorZen’s revolutionary technology applies a patented treatment to raw cotton, making the cotton dyeing process faster, more efficient and less chemical, energy and water-intensive.